 We have four operating segments-Signal Integrity, Analog Mixed Signal and Wireless, IoT Systems, and IoT Connected Services-that represent four separate reportable segments.
 Historically, the Company had three operating segments-Signal Integrity, Wireless and Sensing, and Protection-that had been aggregated into two reportable segments identified as the High-Performance Analog Group, which was comprised of the Signal Integrity and Wireless and Sensing operating segments, and the System Protection Group, which was comprised of the Protection operating segment.
-In the fourth quarter of fiscal year 2023, as a result of organizational restructuring, the proximity sensing business and the power business were moved from the previous Wireless and Sensing operating segment, which also includes the Protection business.
+In the fourth quarter of fiscal year 2023, as a result of organizational restructuring, the proximity sensing business and the power business were moved from the previous Wireless and Sensing operating segment into the newly formed Advanced Protection and Sensing operating segment, which also includes the Protection business.
 Following this organizational restructuring, the Company determined that Signal Integrity and the revised Wireless and Sensing operating segments were no longer economically similar and as a result the Company concluded that Signal Integrity should be separately reported as its own reportable segment.
 Also in the fourth quarter of fiscal year 2023, in conjunction with the Sierra Wireless Acquisition, the Company formed two additional operating segments including the IoT System operating segment, which absorbed the Company's revised Wireless and Sensing operating segment, and the IoT Connected Services operating segment.
 In the fourth quarter of fiscal year 2024, as a result of organizational restructuring, the wireless business, which was previously included in the IoT Systems operating segment, and the SDVoE business, which was previously included in the Signal Integrity operating segment, were moved into the Analog Mixed Signal and Wireless operating segment, formerly the Advanced Protection and Sensing operating segment, which also includes the proximity sensing, power and protection businesses.
 As a result of these changes, the Company has four reportable segments.
-All prior year information in the ta
+All prior year information in the tables below has been revised retrospectively to reflect the change to the Company's reportable segments.
+See Note 16, Segment Information, to our Consolidated Financial Statements for segment information.